mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 Megaparsec 4.3.0 introduces new combinators that should be of some use when you want to parse indentation-sensitive input.
-Megaparsec 5.0.0 adds support for line-folds completing support for indentation-sensitive parsing.
+Megaparsec 5.0.0 adds support for line-folds, completing support for indentation-sensitive parsing.
 This tutorial shows how these new tools work, compose, and hopefully, *feel natural* — something we cannot say about ad-hoc solutions to this problem that exist as separate packages to work on top of Parsec, for example.